snaquaye/cfscript-styleguide/README.md

 ```

 ###Functions
 Comments should appear at the top of each function or method.
 Use a style similar to javadocs but with the @hint line declaring the a description of the function since ColdFusion recognizes the hint attribute internally as the function description.
+Do not specify the @displayName attribute since this is too often a redundant copy of the function name.
 A function hint should always begin with a plural verb.

 ```javascript
 /**